DEEP-DIVE SUCCESS STORY

 1

-Councilman Stone consistently framed encryption as a press freedom issue, connecting it to constitutional principles rather than technical scanner access.
-This elevated the debate from a niche hobbyist concern to a fundamental rights issue.
+Councilman Stone framed encryption as a press freedom issue throughout the campaign, connecting it to constitutional principles rather than scanner access as a technical matter.
+That shift moved the debate from "hobbyist concern" to "constitutional right."

 How to use it: "This isn't about scanner hobbyists.
 This is about the First Amendment right of journalists to independently verify what police tell us."